 - This group, fourth grade and older including adults (men and women), assist the presider at all masses and at some special services.
 Commitment: as needed, scheduled prepared on a monthly basis.

-Vestment and Linen Care Back to Top
+Vestment and Linen Care

 - People are needed to deliver priest’s vestments for dry cleaning and/or care for altar linens, purificators, and altar server robes.
 Commitment: as needed by the pastor.

-Ladies' Altar Society Back to Top
+Ladies’ Altar Society

 - The Altar Society cleans and prepares the church building for regular worship and financially provides some church supplies.
 This committee also hosts and prepares food and amenities for all parish receptions.
 Commitment: meetings on the first Wednesday of each month with receptions as needed, $5/yr. dues collected to assist in church support.